 Our Knit and Natter groups started with just one group meeting once a month.
 There are now 125 across the county and many other groups who now both knit and sew for us.
 The Knit and Natter groups are provided with patterns, needles, wool and information about the charities we support.
 These groups are open to anyone who is interested and are a lot of fun with people sharing patterns, admiring work and having a chat!
 Find your nearest group in the Knit and Natter section.

 Many of our members knit on their own at home and we have twenty collection points in addition to the groups where members can take their knitting and sewing.
 For the housebound with no one who can take their work for them we are usually able to arrange for it to be collected.
-We keep in touch with all our members with a three monthly newsletter which has information about all the latest projects and events.
+We keep in touch with all our members with a twice yearly newsletter which has information about all the latest projects and events.
 See the section on collection points for the details.

 Much of our knitting and sewing goes to the International Aid Trust which is a wonderful organisation helping the needy in Eastern Europe and many other parts of the world.
 They run orphanages and help families so need everything from baby clothes to adults, from toys to blankets.